Call Now - Open 24/7

 Bicycle Death Statistics by Point of Impact

 According to the most recent data, on average, 283 bike riders were killed in hit-and-run collisions, and 3% of bicyclists were fatally injured by distracted drivers.
-In terms of the type of collision, the data reflects the following trends:
+By type of vehicle crashes, the data reflects the following trends:

 • Around 82% of cyclists died in front-end collisions.